FreeStyle Libre 2 Approved for Use in U.S.

 Editor’s Note: In December 2020, Freestyle Libre 2 was approved in Canada for adults and children 4 years and older

-On June 15, 2020, Abbott announced that the FDA has approved the FreeStyle Libre 2 System.
+On June 15, 2020, Abbott announced that the U.S. Food and Drug Administration (FDA) has approved the FreeStyle Libre 2 System.
 The Libre 2 gained its CE Mark clearance in Europe late 2018 and is now approved for adults and children 4 and up in the United States.
-The FreeStyle Libre 2 is a 14 day CGM system that transmits data every minute and now includes customizable high and low alerts without the need to scan the device.
+The FreeStyle Libre 2 is a 14-day continuous glucose monitor (CGM) system that transmits data every minute and now includes customizable high and low alerts without the need to scan the device.
 The Abbott announcement says it will be “a third of the cost of other CGMs”.

 This approval also marks the first time a FreeStyle Libre CGM has been approved for pediatrics in the US, widening the scope of potential users.

 According to Abbott, the Libre 2 adds easy-to-use, customizable alarms for high and low blood glucose levels using Bluetooth.
 Users can also receive notifications should the sensor and reader fail to link up to ensure that a dropped connection does not go unnoticed.
 Alerts come in the form of sounds or vibrations, according to preference.
 Libre 2 users can still scan their sensor as often as desired to see current BGs, trends and patterns and a graph of the last eight hours of levels.

 Though the Libre 2 boasts additional features, it will be available at the same price as the original FSL, which received FDA approval in the U.S. in the fall of 2017 and has been available in Europe since 2014.
 Abbott’s announcement states that it will be available in the coming weeks through pharmacy and DME, likely dependent on your individual insurance plan.